cpsughrue/BeePL-ebpf/README.md

-Over the past two weeks, I had some time to explore LLVM analysis passes, LLVM transformation passes, and [type unboxing](https://discourse.llvm.org/t/newtype-optimisations-and-field-unpacking/78755).
+Over the past two weeks, I had some time to explore LLVM analysis passes, LLVM transformation passes, and [type unpacking](https://discourse.llvm.org/t/newtype-optimisations-and-field-unpacking/78755).
 I first familiarized myself with LLVM IR and how to write a pass.
-I created a [simple-llvm-template](https://github.com/cpsughrue/simple-llvm-template), based on a [talk](https://youtu.be/ar7cJl2aBuU?si=xVZm9uWA_pyU1w0l) I found, which contains an analysis pass, a transformation pass, and LLVM LIT tests.
-I then spent time investigating how the LLVM optimizer, as is, transforms Koka's boxed types and where we would benefit from writting additional passes.
+I created a [simple-llvm-template](https://github.com/cpsughrue/simple-llvm-template), based on a [talk](https://youtu.be/ar7cJl2aBuU?si=xVZm9uWA_pyU1w0l) I found, which contains an analysis pass, a transformation pass, and a couple LLVM LIT tests.
+I then spent time investigating how the LLVM optimizer, as is, transforms koka's boxed types and where we would benefit from writting additional passes.

 ### LLVM IR Discoveries

-The LLVM optimizer already does some unboxing.
+The LLVM optimizer already does some unpacking.
 For example, when `foo` is compiled to LLVM IR with `-O0` and `-O1` the argument and return value are transformed from `box_t` to `i8`.

 ```c
 #include <stdint.h>